isaracorp/Toolkit-Samples/hss/README.md

 done with the private key.
 The rest of the steps are left up to the underlying system.

-There's also an `hss_detach` sample showing you how to detach parts of a private key so they can be distributed between processes.
+There's also an `hss_detach` sample showing you how to detach parts of a private key so they can be distributed between processes, and an `hss_verify_from_sig` sample showing you how to retrieve parameters from an existing signature for verification.

 Here is the simplest way to use the samples: